archimedes14/Bug-Monitoring-System/readme.md

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]

-> Bug Tracking and Monitoring System for IT Teams to Report Bugs and Developers to Prioritize using the Tool.
+> Ticket Tracking and Monitoring System for IT Teams to Report Bugs and Developers to Prioritize using the Tool.